marklogic/flux/docs/import/embedder/embedding-query.md

 knowledge of MarkLogic:

 ```
 To remove a protected path in MarkLogic, it is a two-step process.
-First, you need to unprotect the path, which
+First, you need to
-removes the permissions and disables the protection.
-Then, you can remove the path.
-After unprotecting the path,
+unprotect the path, which removes the permissions and disables the protection.
+Then, you
-you can click the delete button on the Protected Path Configuration page to remove the path.
-It is important to
+can remove the path.
+After unprotecting the path, you can click the delete button on the
+Protected Path Configuration page to remove the path.
-note that adding, unprotecting, or changing permissions for protected paths will trigger reindexing of the
-relevant databases, and having too many unprotected paths for your database can affect performance.
 ```

 Without RAG, LLM responses may include incorrect information; for example:

 ```
-To remove a protected path in MarkLogic, you can use the `xdmp:document-remove-permissions` function.
+To remove a protected path in MarkLogic, you can use the `xdmp:document-remove-permissions`
-This function takes the URI of the document as its first argument and the path expression as its second argument.
+function.
+This function takes the URI of the document as its first argument and the path
-Once executed, the protected path will be removed from the document and will no longer be subject to any
+expression as its second argument.
+Once executed, the protected path will be removed from
-permissions or security settings.
+the document and will no longer be subject to any permissions or security settings.
 ```

 LLM responses can vary widely, but a RAG approached that utilizes MarkLogic's indexes and vector query support